Samsung lessons in business management

 Ally Millar, lecturer in Financial Reporting:

 So, what will be the financial impact on Samsung?
-From a financial reporting point of view, if we were to look into the financial statements at this present moment, we would expect to see trillions (of Korean Won, which is roughly millions of Pounds) in provisions for warranties, as production of the Note 7 has ceased and all units are recalled.
-This, in turn, will significantly reduce profits in the current year.
+From a financial reporting point of view, if we were to look into the financial statements at this present moment, we would expect to see trillions (of Korean Won, which is roughly millions of Pounds) in provisions for warranties, as the production of Note 7 has ceased and all units are recalled.
+This, in turn, will significantly reduce profits.

-But can Samsung, with such high levels of diversification, write this off as a bad year and soldier on?
+But can Samsung, with such high levels of diversification, write 2016 off as a bad year and soldier on?

 The share price for Samsung fell 7.5% on the announcement that production would cease and it is conceivable that future sales will suffer – users are being forced to switch phones, and potentially brands to stay connected.

-Perhaps they will take this ‘bad’ year as an opportunity to be overly conservative in their estimates for a number of other potential expenses and corresponding liabilities.
+Perhaps they will take that ‘bad’ year as an opportunity to be overly conservative in their estimates for a number of other potential expenses and corresponding liabilities.
 Will we see some ‘big bath’ accounting?
-It would certainly make the next financial year’s performance look much better.
+It would certainly make future financial year performance look much better.